Designing A Website Based On Human Behaviour

 How to Design a Website with Human-Centric Principles?

-While “website designer” is the common term for someone who handles digital design, it falls short in clarity with growing technology.
-Simply put, it is an umbrella term including UI, UX, IA, and more.
+While “website designer” is the common term for someone who handles digital design, it is becoming unclear with growing technology.
+Simply put, it is an umbrella term that includes UI, UX, IA, and more.
 It deals with but is not limited to design principles, as it touches on the user experience and psychology of website design, business, and marketing techniques.

 Want to receive updates?
 Sign up to our newsletter